tawandamoyo/inspect-ai-evals/README.md

 # Inspect AI Evals

-This project is focused on learning AI model evaluations using the UK AI Safety evaluation framework, `inspect_ai`.
+This project is for learning AI model evaluations using the UK AI Security Institute's evaluation framework, `inspect_ai`.
 The goal is to understand both evaluations and the framework by going through the documentation, working through examples, and conducting experiments.

 ## Objectives